gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

         Trying to open a second tab with the same pair should just switch you to the already existing tab.
       - [ ] Create a db connection tab for a given database.
 Then remove access to that db for that user.
-Go back to Connect and:
-         - [ ] Change database name in the tab.
-This should still work.
-         - [ ] Change database port.
-This should result in an error.
+Go back to Connect and change the database name and port.
+Both actions should not return an error.
       - [ ] Open DocumentCluster and make sure a given db is visible on the list of available dbs.
         Click "Connect" to show a list of db users.
 Now remove access to that db.
 Go back to Connect and choose a username.
 Verify that a recoverable error is shown and the user can continue